kazurayam/SeleniumTestInJavaBackedByDockerContainer/README.md

 -   The `ProcessBuilder` is wrapped by the [`com.kazurayam.subprocessj.Subprocess`](https://github.com/kazurayam/subprocessj/blob/master/src/main/java/com/kazurayam/subprocessj/Subprocess.java) class which provides a simplified API to run arbitrary OS commands.

 ## Description

+### Environment

+-   I installed [Docker Desktop](https://www.docker.com/products/docker-desktop) on my Mac.
+Docker Descktop for Windows is also available.

+-   Java8+ is required.
+Gradle v6+ is required

+-   I tested this on Mac with bash.
+It should run on Windows as well.

 ### Sequence diagram